 An automated processing pipeline for brain image analysis and quality control was established for UKB at the University of Oxford’s Wellcome Centre for Integrative Neuroimaging (WIN/FMRIB).
 This pipeline is primarily based around FSL (FMRIB’s Software Library), and other packages such as FreeSurfer18,19.
 When acquired at the imaging centres, the images are reconstructed from k-space on the scanner computer and saved initially as DICOM files.
 The processing pipeline then converts these files to the NIFTI format and undertakes pre-processing (e.g., correcting for head motion and other artefacts) as well as automated quality control that identifies issue with the equipment (e.g., coil failure) and artefacts specific to the participant or scanning session (e.g., excessive head movement).
 The NIFTI files for the T1 and T2 scans are the default version provided to researchers, as these are suitably “defaced” to remove the possibility of re-identification of any individual participant.
 In 99.5% of cases the defaced mask does not overlap with the brain mask19.
-The pipeline also automatically generates a thousands of IDPs, such as regional grey matter volume from T1 scans, volume of white matter hyperintensities from T2 scans, fractional anisotropy measures from dMRI scans and signal changes in response to stimuli from task fMRI scans.
+The pipeline also automatically generates thousands of IDPs, such as regional grey matter volume from T1 scans, volume of white matter hyperintensities from T2 scans, fractional anisotropy measures from dMRI scans and signal changes in response to stimuli from task fMRI scans.
 These IDPs have been made available to researchers in batched uploads to the resource since the imaging enhancement began.
 In-depth information on the brain MRI protocol and quality control process have been published elsewhere18,19.

-Cardiac MRI (second level heading)
+Cardiac MRI

 Cardiac MRI captures information related to both the structure and function of the heart and can provide a range of measures which have been implicated in cardiovascular disease such as left ventricular mass, left ventricular ejection fraction, left atrial volume and aortic stiffness20–23.
 Prior to UKB, the largest studies of cardiac MRI were the Multi-Ethnic Study of Atherosclerosis (5,000 participants)2, the Dallas Heart Study (3,000 participants)24 and the Jackson Heart Study (2,000 participants)25.
 While these studies are valuable resources for population health research, their main focus is on cardiovascular disease and risk factors.
 The sheer size of UKB offers unique opportunities to investigate the subclinical cardiovascular mechanisms related to a wide range of cardiovascular and non-cardiovascular diseases, including research to identify early markers of pathology and their genetic and lifestyle determinants.

 The cardiac MRI scan is performed using a Siemens 1.5 Tesla MAGNETOM Aera scanner (Siemens Healthineers, Erlangen, Germany) with VD13A software and a spine and body flex matrix coil.
 No pharmacological stressor or contrast agent is used.
 The protocol lasts approximately 20 minutes and provides structural and functional measures of the left and right ventricles, left and right atria and the aorta, including volumes, changes in volumes during cardiac cycle, cardiac wall thickness and mass, tissue motion using tagging and thoracic aorta size and distensibility.
-See Table 3 for selected parameters of the cardiac MRI protocols.
+Table 3 reports the selected parameters of the cardiac MRI protocols.